 Regulatory Update: Affordable Care Act Compliance Update

-Donna Angelico, AAFCPAs Director of Talent Management, provides an update on the Affordable Care Act, and what nonprofits need to know in 2016.
+Donna Richer, AAFCPAs Director of Talent Management, provides an update on the Affordable Care Act, and what nonprofits need to know in 2016.
 She also heeds warning of the landmark lawsuits resulting from this employer mandate, and cautions of how business decisions regarding plan offering changes may be perceived by employees and regulators.

 Watch this video clip (1 min 42 sec) for a summary; and then download the full audio of the session recorded May 6th, 2016 at AAFCPAs’ Annual Nonprofit Educational Seminar.